Chart Color Schemes

 Residential development activity is lower than average in Merbein according to AreaSearch's national comparison of local real estate markets

-Merbein has annually received around 25 dwelling approvals for development.
-From financial years FY-21 to FY-25, a total of 127 homes were approved, with an additional 5 approved in FY-26 so far.
-The population decline in recent years suggests that new supply has likely been meeting demand, providing good choices for buyers.
+Merbein has received approximately 25 dwelling approvals annually.
+Between FY-21 and FY-25127 homes were approved, with a further 12 approved in FY-26 to date.
+The population has been declining recently, suggesting that new supply has kept pace with demand, providing good options for buyers.

-The average expected construction cost value for new homes is $404,000, which aligns with regional patterns.
-This financial year, $5.8 million worth of commercial development approvals have been recorded, indicating limited focus on commercial development compared to residential.
-When considering the Rest of Vic., Merbein's construction activity per person appears comparable, supporting market stability in line with regional trends.
+The average expected construction cost of new homes is $404,000, aligning with regional patterns.
+This financial year has seen $5.8 million in commercial development approvals, indicating limited focus on commercial development.
+Compared to the Rest of Vic., Merbein exhibits similar construction activity per person, suggesting market stability in line with regional trends.

-Recent constructions consist of 95% detached houses and 5% townhouses or apartments, maintaining the area's low-density nature and attracting space-seeking buyers.
-With approximately 188 people per approval, Merbein reflects a low-density area.
-Future projections anticipate an increase of 620 residents by 2041.
-Given current development patterns, new housing supply should readily meet demand, offering favorable conditions for buyers and potentially facilitating population growth beyond current projections.
+Recent construction comprises 95.0% detached houses and 5.0% townhouses or apartments, maintaining the area's low density character and attracting space-seeking buyers.
+With around 188 people per approval, Merbein reflects a low-density area.
+According to AreaSearch's latest quarterly estimate, Merbein is projected to add 600 residents by 2041.
+Given current development patterns, new housing supply should meet demand, offering favourable conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development